 - To make sure that no other liver disease is present which will need other types of treatment

 - To look for other health issues which are known to be associated with fatty liver e.g. high blood pressure, early signs of diabetes

 At least one and often several members of the team will discuss with you about your child’s past growth, development, lifestyle and health.
 This will be specifically looking for factors that may have contributed to the condition.

 An estimate of Body Mass Index (BMI) will be made.
 This uses height and weight readings and can be compared to expected values at various ages.

 A range of tests may include some or all of the following:

 - Urine tests

-- Liver Biopsy - this is a procedure in which a small sample of liver tissue is obtained by passing a specially designed needle though the skin.
+- Liver biopsy – a procedure in which a small sample of liver tissue is obtained by passing a specially designed needle through the skin

-This means inflammation of the liver associated with accumulation of fat and is often associated with a degree of scarring called fibrosis.
-About a third of those with fat in their liver are thought to go on to develop NASH.
+Non-alcoholic steatohepatitis (NASH) is inflammation of the liver associated with accumulation of fat.
+It is often associated with a degree of scarring in the liver called fibrosis.
+About a third of children with fat in their liver are thought to go on to develop NASH.

-Want to know more about NAFLD?
-Download CLDF’s leaflet on non-alcoholic fatty liver disease.
+Download CLDF’s leaflet on non-alcoholic fatty liver disease